viamrobotics/docs/content/en/docs/appendix/glossary.md

     * To connect to a robot implementing the Viam Robot API.
 * Effectively, non-golang versions of RDK’s resource authoring and activation functionality.

-**Service:** A resource that represents an element of software that typically works with components; for example, navigation, base remote control, or metadata service.
+**Service**: A resource that represents an element of software that typically works with components; for example, navigation, base remote control, or metadata service.

-**Viam Robot API:**
+**Viam Robot API**:

 * The de facto description of how all resources can be communicated with.
 * The RDKs/SDKs implement this server side.